Assistant Professor of Mathematics

 Analysis, Geometric PDEs

 Andrew Lawrie is an analyst studying geometric PDEs.
-His research focuses on the asymptotic dynamics of solutions to various geometric dispersive equations, such as the wave map equation.
-Wave maps, which arise as a model in mathematical physics, are the simplest fully geometric wave equations, and their study brings together techniques from harmonic analysis, PDEs, and geometry.
+His research focuses on the asymptotic dynamics of solutions to various geometric dispersive equations.
+These equations often arise as models in mathematical physics, and their study brings together techniques from harmonic analysis, nonlinear analysis, and geometry.
 Lawrie completed a BA in mathematics at Columbia University in 2007, and received a PhD from the University of Chicago in 2013.
 He was appointed an NSF postdoctoral fellow at University of California at Berkeley from 2013-2016, and was concurrently a research member of the Mathematical Sciences Research Institute during the fall term 2015.
 He joined the MIT Department of Mathematics as an assistant professor in 2016.